 - you cannot recover VAT until the horse becomes a qualifying horse

 - once the horse becomes a qualifying horse you can recover 50% of any VAT charged on its purchase provided you were charged the VAT no more than 3 years before your date of registration, (50% is a rule of thumb apportionment which recognises that the horse is used partly for business and partly for private purposes)

-- you can only recover 50% of VAT you’re charged on training, keep and other costs in the six months prior to registration, or the date a qualifying horse runs in a hunter chase
+- you can only recover 50% of VAT you’re charged on training, keep and other costs in the 6 months prior to registration, or the date a qualifying horse runs in a hunter chase

 - you can recover other VAT you’re charged before registration subject to the time limits described in paragraph 4.6

-- you can recover in full VAT you are charged after the date of registration on the purchase or construction of fixed assets used solely for a qualifying horse, but, where for example, a stable block or horse transporter is used for both qualifying and non-qualifying horses, you must apportion the VAT to reflect the dual usage
+- you can recover in full VAT you’re charged after the date of registration on the purchase or construction of fixed assets used solely for a qualifying horse, but, where for example, a stable block or horse transporter is used for both qualifying and non-qualifying horses, you must apportion the VAT to reflect the dual usage

 7. Racing clubs